terraform-ibm-modules/terraform-ibm-kms-all-inclusive/solutions/standard/DA-cbr_rules.md

 ## Rules For Context-Based Restrictions <a name="cbr_rules"></a>

-The `cbr_rules` input variable allows you to provide a rule for the target service, in this case the KMS all inclusive DA instance, to enforce access restrictions for the instance based on the context of access requests.
-Context are criteria that include the network location of access requests, the endpoint type from where the request is sent, etc.
+The `cbr_rules` input variable allows you to provide a rule for the target service to enforce access restrictions for the service based on the context of access requests.
+Contexts are criteria that include the network location of access requests, the endpoint type from where the request is sent, etc.

 - Variable name: `cbr_rules`.
 - Type: A list of objects.
-Allowes only one object representing a rule for the target service
+Allows only one object representing a rule for the target service
 - Default value: An empty list (`[]`).

 ### Options for cbr_rules